jthomas03/gpSTS/README.md

 Plot interpolated results by entering a 1, plot collected point classification by entering a 2, or exit otherwise:
 ```

-In this tutorial, again, as the surface is spectroscopically invariant in the Nanonis simulator, only one class exists.
+In this tutorial, as the surface is spectroscopically invariant in the Nanonis simulator, only one class exists.

 Point classification: